FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2c.md

 ![](../../images/2/16b.png)

-**Note:** when the content of the file <i>index.js</i> changes, React does not notice that automatically so you must refresh the browser to see your changes!
-A simple workaround to make React notice the change automatically, is to create a file named <i>.env</i> in the root directory of the project and add this line `FAST_REFRESH=false`.
+**Note:** when the content of the file <i>index.js</i> changes, React does not always notice that automatically so you might need to refresh the browser to see your changes!
+A simple workaround to make React notice the change automatically, is to create a file named <i>.env</i> in the root directory of the project and add this line <i>FAST_REFRESH=false</i>.
 Restart the app for the applied changes to take effect.

 Axios' method _get_ returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).